 - Set the stage for Spring control of insect pests with a Fall application of Xytect.

-- Fall and Dormant Pruning:
+- Fall tree assessment for Dormant Pruning:

 Remember, healthy trees are more capable to respond and withstand attacks from insects, disease and harsh winters.